printers-for-people/catboat/docs/Measuring_Resonances.md

 For ADXL345s/LIS2DWs, make sure that the board supports SPI mode (a small number of boards appear to be hard-configured for I2C by pulling SDO to GND).

+For MPU-9250/MPU-9255/MPU-6515/MPU-6050/MPU-6500/ICM20948s and LIS2DW/LIS3DH there
-For MPU-9250/MPU-9255/MPU-6515/MPU-6050/MPU-6500s there are also a variety of board designs and clones with different I2C pull-up resistors which will need supplementing.
+are also a variety of board designs and clones with different I2C pull-up resistors which will need supplementing.

 ## MCUs with Kalico I2C *fast-mode* Support